 As well as farming skills, pottery making know-how also arrived in Britain.
-Early in the Neolithic the, round-bottomed, pots – fashioned from coils, or flattened pieces, of clay – tend to be plain, and geographically homogenous.
-From about 3800 BC, however, regional, decorated, styles appear.
-About 2800 BC, so called, ‘Grooved ware’ – flat-bottomed, bucket-shaped, pots named after their decorative style – began to be produced.
-It seems possible that this style developed in Orkney, and spread down through Britain from there.*
+Early in the Neolithic, the round-bottomed pots – fashioned from coils, or flattened pieces, of clay – tend to be plain, and geographically homogenous.
+From about 3700 BC, however, regional, decorated, styles appear.
+Round-about 3200 BC, Grooved Ware – flat-bottomed, typically bucket-shaped, pots named after their decorative style – began to be produced.
+This style seems to have developed in Orkney, and spread down through Britain from there.*

 Finds of large numbers of, bone and antler, pins (ideal for fastening leather, less so for cloth) indicate that most clothing was manufactured from animal skins – though perforated stones, which (depending on size) may have served as spindle whorls or loom weights, might suggest that woollen cloth and linen (flax being another Neolithic introduction) became available during the British Neolithic.
 Though obviously not British, Ötzi the Iceman probably gives an idea of the kind of clothing worn. Ötzi is the nickname given to a well-preserved corpse, dating from c.3300 BC, which, in 1991, was found protruding from a glacier in the Tyrolean Alps.
 With the possible exception of an outer cape made from woven grass, his garments were entirely made from animal skins.
 A calfskin belt held up his sheepskin loincloth and, via leather suspenders, his goat-and-sheepskin leggings.
 His (possibly sleeveless) coat was made from light and dark strips of goat-and-sheepskin He had a bearskin cap, with leather chin straps, and his deerskin shoes were stuffed with grass for insulation.*